-This is a great walk but you need a reasonable level of fitness, some good footwear and the ability to climb hills.
-You will be rewarded with some fabulous scenery and the knowledge that you have burnt off enough calories to treat yourself to a mahoosive cream tea or a big fat piece of cake.
+This is a great walk but you need a reasonable level of fitness, some good footwear and a fondness for hills.
+You will be rewarded with some fabulous scenery.

 - So let’s get started.
 Come out of Vane Tower’s gates and turn right walking up to the top of Vane Hill Road.
 Then follow the footpath through St John’s Wood.
-Don’t take the left fork in the woods but keep straight on until you come to some little steps which take you onto Parkhill Road.
+Don’t take the left fork in the woods but keep straight on until you come to some little steps.
+These take you onto Parkhill Road.

 - Cross Parkhill Road and carry straight on down Daddyhole Road (watching out for traffic).
 Keep going straight along Daddyhole Road (don’t go left towards The Little Theatre).
-You will shortly come to a little road on the right which leads up to Daddyhole Plain but keep going straight on until you get to The Headland Hotel on your left.
+You will shortly come to a little road on the right which leads up to Daddyhole Plain.
+But keep straight on until you get to The Headland Hotel on your left.
 Here the road will stop and become a footpath.
 Follow the footpath down the hill.
 You are now on the South West Coast Path.
-You will come to a little road and ahead of you there is a stone arch in the brick wall.
+You will come to a little road.
+Ahead of you to the right is a stone arch in the brick wall.
 Turn right through the arch and take the steps down to the sea front.

-This is the view through the pines towards Meadfoot Beach:
+This is the view you will see through the pines towards Meadfoot Beach:

-- Take the steps up onto Ilsham Marine Drive.
-Turn right at the top of the steps and walk up the hill.
-Look out for a footpath off to the right next to a lamppost.
-You will see the wooden post with the South West Coast path yellow arrow.
+- Turn right at the top of the steps onto Ilsham Marine Drive and walk up the hill.
+Once you are out of the trees, look out for a footpath off to the right next to a lamppost.
+The path has a marker with the South West Coast path’s yellow arrow.

 - Take the path and walk down to Thatcher Point https://goo.gl/maps/uad3zQN4kBHSS1X48

 - This path leads to a little headland with wonderful views of the coast and Thatcher’s Rock.